mteam88/mteam88.github.io/src/content/blog/builder-censorship.md

 The foundational idea of inclusion lists is simple.
 Inclusion lists are a list of transactions that a proposer creates that must be included in the corresponding block. **If the transactions are not included, the block will not be valid.**

-That is all you need to understand how inlusion lists are censorship resistant.
+That is all you need to understand how inclusion lists are censorship resistant.
 We will explore more details in the following sections:

 ### How do inclusion lists effectively prevent *builder* censorship?
 As mentioned above, the root of the problem in today's PBS is that altruism is expensive.
 With inclusion lists, any blocks that don't align with a proposer's preferences are invalid.